Analysis | The deep-seated fear driving Trump’s invented and exaggerated popularity rankings

 Contrary to Trump’s assertion that he doesn’t care about the ratings his briefings have earned, he does.
 If you don’t believe me, take his own word for it.

-The Wall Street Journal always “forgets” to mention that the ratings for the White House Press Briefings are “through the roof” (Monday Night Football, Bachelor Finale, according to @nytimes) & is only way for me to escape the Fake News & get my views across.
-WSJ is Fake News!— Donald J. Trump (@realDonaldTrump) April 9, 2020

-Because the T.V.
-Ratings for the White House News Conference’s are the highest, the Opposition Party (Lamestream Media), the Radical Left, Do Nothing Democrats &, of course, the few remaining RINO’S, are doing everything in their power to disparage & end them.
-The People’s Voice!— Donald J. Trump (@realDonaldTrump) April 10, 2020

-As we pointed out more than a week ago, though, Trump’s insistence that the ratings for the briefings are unparalleled are heavily dependent on the presentation made by the New York Times in an article last month.
+As we pointed out more than a week ago, though, Trump’s insistence that the ratings for the briefings are unparalleled is heavily dependent on the presentation made by the New York Times in an article last month.
 You see it referred to repeatedly above; the comparisons to the NFL and “The Bachelor” come from the Times’s reporting.

-But those ratings have faded over time, and networks are more reticent to air them in their entirety, no doubt given Trump’s proclivity for redirecting them away from a focus on the coronavirus and onto praise for his administration.
+But those ratings have faded over time, and networks are more reluctant to air them in their entirety, no doubt given Trump’s proclivity for redirecting them away from a focus on the coronavirus and onto praise for his administration.
 Again, though, this is what Trump does: He takes a good number or good data point and offers it over and over and over again.
 Ever heard him talk about the record ratings his TV show, “The Apprentice,” got?
 It won the ratings race precisely one week, for the finale of its first season.
-Trump’s been dining out on that since.
+Trump has been dining out on that ever since.

 Again, though, at least those numbers were real.
 His new 96 percent approval?
-Not backed by any recent poll that’s been released publicly.
+Not backed by any recent public poll.
 (The most recent public poll released before his April 10 tweet was from Fox News.
-It had Trump’s approval with Republicans at a good-but-more-modest 89 percent.)
+It had Trump’s approval with Republicans at a good, but more modest, 89 percent.)

-Part of this is about this year’s election and projecting a sense of invincibility.
+Part of this is about the November election and projecting a sense of invincibility.
 But part of it is clearly older than that, more visceral.
-Trump both wants to be popular and wants you to believe that he’s popular.
-If he can use daily briefings about a deadly virus to help assuage his need to make that point, then he will.
+Trump both wants to be popular and wants people to believe that he’s popular.
+If he can use daily briefings about a deadly virus to help assuage his need to make that point, he will.